 Unit 6: The Subdominant, Supertonic, and Submediant, Melody Harmonization

 - Melody harmonization

 - Harmonic dictation with root-position triads

 - Part-writing with first-inversion triads

 - Harmonic dictation with first-inversion triads

 - Harmonic dictation with second-inversion triads

-We understand that many adults have busy schedules and may not be able to complete work according to fixed schedule.
-For that reason, students have access to the online classroom for a full six months following the date of registration.
+We understand that many adults have busy schedules and may not be able to complete work according to a fixed schedule – students will have access to the online classroom for 6-months following the date of registration.